-While your Departmental advisor is your primary advisor, B.S.Ed. students will also be assigned a Professional/Secondary Education advisor, once you attain FATE.
+The Secondary Education Department advisor is the primary advisor for English B.S.Ed. students.
 This advisor will help you with the sequence and content of education courses, test requirements, and field experience information.
 You can find your advisor's name in MyWCU.
+Mary Clark will be Advisor #2, and is also available to answer questions your first academic year.